LordTzarBlitz/MKWorld_TimeTrials/Courses/Cheep_Cheep_Falls/strategies.md

 3. Set up to land on a patch of grass above the normal shroom shortcut.
 4. Drift through the grass and fall back down, facing the ravine exit.
 Do an air trick to help realign and for a boost.

 Issues: UNFATHOMABLY FUCKING HARD.
-If someone gets 10 of these in a row Zaqua will probably cry tears of joy, and Calcaire will enter eternal depression
+If someone gets even one of these Zaqua will probably cry tears of joy, and Calcaire will enter eternal depression